stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Nature/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** Channel Divinity
 You can use your channel divinity to charm animals and plants.

-As an action, you present your holy symbol and invoke the name of your deity.
+Using 2 actions, you present your holy symbol and invoke the name of your deity.
 Make a spellcasting attack vs the Wisdom defence of each beast or plant creature that can see you within 30 feet of you.
 If it hits, a creature is charmed by you for 1 minute or until it takes damage.
 While it is charmed by you, it is friendly to you and other creatures you designate.

 ## Talents